 - Hua Hsu is the author of A Floating Chinaman: Fantasy and Failure Across the Pacific (2016) and a contributing writer for the New Yorker.
 He teaches at Vassar College and is a fellow at the New America Foundation and a board member at the Asian American Writers’ Workshop.
 His work explores immigrant culture and public perceptions of diversity and multiculturalism in the United States.

-- Jonathan Sterne is Professor and James McGill Chair in Culture and Technology in the Department of Art History and Communication Studies at McGill University.
-He is the author of MP3: The Meaning of a Format (2012), The Audible Past: Cultural Origins of Sound Reproduction (2003), and numerous articles on media, technologies and the politics of culture.
+- Jonathan Sterne is a professor and James McGill Chair in the Culture and Technology in the Department of Art History and Communication Studies at McGill University.
+He is the author of Diminished Faculties: A Political Phenomenology of Impairment (2021), MP3: The Meaning of a Format (2012), The Audible Past: Cultural Origins of Sound Reproduction (2003), and numerous articles on media, technologies and the politics of culture.
 He is also the editor of The Sound Studies Reader (2012).
-His new projects consider instruments and instrumentalities; mail by cruise missile; and the intersections of disability, technology, and perception.
+He is currently working with Mara Mills on a book titled Tuning Time: Histories of Sound and Speed.

 - Mika Tajima is an artist living in New York City.
 Her work explores the way that the built environment shapes the body and our activities and has been exhibited at Centre Georges Pompidou, Paris; San Francisco Museum of Modern Art; Aspen Art Museum; Bass Museum of Art, Miami; the Kitchen, Dispatch, and Swiss Institute for Contemporary Art, New York; the Mori Art Museum and Taro Nasu, Tokyo; South London Gallery, London.
 Her ongoing series Negative Entropy was first exhibited at 11 Rivington in New York and is currently on view at the Gwangju Biennial.
 Tajima is part of the music-based performance group New Humans.